rnd7/awsm-mkii/README.md

 [Back to top](#awsm)

+This is an early beta version.
+It is likely that the data structure will change.
+A migration of existing user data is not planned.
+It should therefore be expected that existing songs will sound different or be lost at a later date.

 Click on top left button to toggle between database and performance mode.

-Views are columns that can be navigated independently.
+Several sessions can be managed and loaded in the Database view.
+Within Performance mode, the parameters of the currently selected session can be adjusted.

+Within Performance Mode, the views are managed in the left-hand column.
+Every view adds a column.
+You can add as many views as you like and navigate within these individually.
+The selected element in the Session tree is highlighted using a white background.
+A tap on a selected element toggles the Navigation visibility.

-Global settings are located in the Session Settings.
+The main mix controls and some global settings are located in the Session section.

 A Session can contain multiple Channels with multiple individual Voices.
 Every Voice can be modulated by various different Oscillators.

-Double click to add or remove additional WaveSplinePoints to a WaveSplineGraph.
+Double tap to add or remove additional WaveSplinePoints to a WaveSplineGraph.

-This is an early beta.
-At some point You'll probably loose all your data.
-Your songs might sound different with the next update.
+Some user interface elements cycle through different modes on tap, these can be indentified by a hint in the bottom right-hand corner of an element.

 # Developer guide

 [Back to top](#awsm)